tkusukawa/yggdrasil/README.md

   In that case, the configuration files of all the servers can be managed on the unification.

-* Add configuration files
+Add configuration files:

     $ yggdrasil add ~/.bashrc  ..etc

-* Check modify and/or delete
+Check modify and/or delete:

     $ yggdrasil status /

-* Refer Help
+Refer Help:

     $ yggdrasil help